How to get insurance to pay for water damage

 Ready to shop home insurance?

-How to file a water damage insurance claim
+5 steps to filing a water damage insurance claim

-2. Check your home insurance policy to determine if the water damage is covered
+2. Review your policy to see if the damage is covered

 Home